CRESYM/colib0.github.io/pages/models/loads/RLLoad/index.md

 Equations can also be written as:
 $$P = G V^2 = P_0 \frac{V}{V_0}^2 $$
 $$Q = -B V^2 = Q_0 \frac{V}{V_0}^2 $$

+where:

+- G and B are respectively the conductance and susceptance in siemens
+- V_0, P_0 and Q_0 are initial values

 ## Open source implementations